Kotlin/kotlinx.coroutines/coroutines-guide.md

 running the whole pipeline in the context of the main thread.
 Since all the coroutines are launched as children of the main [runBlocking] coroutine in its [coroutineContext][CoroutineScope.coroutineContext], we don't have to keep an explicit list of all the coroutine we have started.
+We use [cancelChildren][kotlin.coroutines.experimental.CoroutineContext.cancelChildren]
-We use [cancelChildren] extension function to cancel all the children coroutines.
+extension function to cancel all the children coroutines.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {